Last updated

 What is field sales?

-With a lot of field sales management software to differentiate, medium-sized field sales teams of 20-50 people should prioritize CRMs with the following features to boost their field sales performance collectively across all reps.
+To be a useful tool for field sales, sales teams of 20-50 people specifically need CRMs with the following features to boost their field sales performance collectively across all reps.

 1. Mobile access: A responsive mobile app to ensure reps can update and access information anywhere, anytime, with seamless team visibility.

-2. Offline functionality: Ability to log data and access crucial information without internet connectivity, crucial for field reps in remote areas.
+2. Offline functionality: Ability to log data and access crucial information even without internet connectivity, which is essential for areas with poor coverage.

-4. Integration capabilities: Seamless integration with other business tools like email, calendar, and ERP systems used by growing teams.
+4. Integration capabilities: Compatibility with other essential tools like email platforms, calendar apps, and marketing software used by your team.

-Now that you know what to look for to distinguish between the best field sales software for medium-sized teams, let's explore the best of the best.
+Now that you know what to look for to distinguish between the best field sales software for medium-sized sales teams, let’s explore what some of the best CRM apps on the market have to offer.

 1. folk